Comprehensive Guide to Senior Living & Housing

 - At a nursing home

 When considering a long-term health insurance policy, it is important to act before you need it; a pre-existing debilitating medical condition can make you ineligible for long-term care insurance.
 The cost of long-term care insurance varies by individual and is based on a number of factors, such as your age and health, your gender, your marital status, and the amount of coverage you need.
 Generally, experts recommend spending no more than 5% of your income on a long-term care policy.
+Always have a professional with nothing to gain from the sale of a policy review any proposals before you buy long-term care coverage.
+And again, make sure to do your due diligence before you purchase any long-term care policy.
+There have been lots of coverage problems and claims denials over the years on many of these policies and as health care costs rise those problems are likely to increase.

 Medicaid is a government program that provides health coverage to low-income individuals.
 Nationwide, Medicaid pays between 45% and 65% of all nursing home costs, making it the most common way individuals pay for long-term care.
 However, eligibility for the program is limited to individuals with low income and few assets, and eligibility requirements frequently change.
 But for individuals who qualify, Medicaid pays the full cost of room and board in skilled nursing facilities that accept Medicaid funding.
 Medicaid should not be confused with Medicare, another government program that provides health insurance to seniors.
 While Medicare covers short stays in skilled nursing facilities for individuals who require assistance recovering from a medical procedure, it does not pay for long-term care.